MakerXStudio/node-winston/README.md

 # Node Winston

-A set of [winston](https://github.com/winstonjs/winston) [formats](https://github.com/winstonjs/winston#formats), plus console transport and logger creation functions, to simplify using winston logging using a standard config shape and with pretty coloured YAML log output for local development.
+A set of [winston](https://github.com/winstonjs/winston) [formats](https://github.com/winstonjs/winston#formats), console transport and logger creation functions.

+Simplifies using winston logging and provides coloured YAML log output for local development.

 ## Creating a Logger

-The `createLogger` function combines `omitFormat`, `omitNilFormat` and optionally `prettyConsoleFormat` together to configure the `Console` transport on the returned logger.
+The `createLogger` function combines `omitFormat`, `omitNilFormat` and optionally `prettyConsoleFormat` together to configure the `Console` transport for the returned logger.

 | Option           | Description                                                                                                                                                                                                                    |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |